pannous/xipher/README.md

 Number two: **fun and insight**

 Sometimes the topic of encryption can get overwhelming even for people with mathematical background.
-Understanding the XOR operation couldn't be any more simple and writing your own encryption feels very empowering.
+Understanding the XOR operation couldn't be any simpler and writing your own encryption feels very empowering.

 Number three: **simplicity**
 This scheme is arguably even simpler then the usual ssh-keygen/openssl approach.